Rene-007/atomicDDA/400_atomicDDA/README.md

 <div align="center"><img src="../003_media/sphere-10nm-atomic_final.jpg" alt="Geometry and spectra of an atomic 10nm Gold sphere"></div>
 <br/>

-Which looks aready quite good.
+That looks already quite good.
 Nevertheless, in the [next section](../410_atomicDDA_lattices) we will make everything a bit nicer.